 When your thermostat displays error code e73, it means that the Rc wire is not getting power.

-This might be as simple as the breaker being switched off, but it could also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s best to contact a local professional.
+This could be as easy as the breaker being switched off, but it could also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s time to contact a local professional.